 Many Facebook group owners monetize their groups, which is legal.
 You can earn money from a Facebook group as an admin, moderator, and member.
-For example, charge a membership fee to profit.
+For example, you can charge a group membership fee to profit.
 Secondly, you don’t need to own a group to make money.
 However, owning a group has many benefits, including the ability to control settings, activities, and announcements.
 By contrast, when a user posts in a group he doesn’t own, his efforts could be wasteful.
 For instance, some group admins monitor and approve/decline every post.
 In those groups, users are subject to delays and declines.
 Let’s review ways to monetize your Facebook group and how to grow your community.